Dayton OH Trolley Coaches

 and there is no known color photograph of DST Brills in their original paint.

-The Oakwood Street Railway
+The Oakwood Street Railway (OSRy)

-was sold to City Transit in Nov 1956.
+City Transit in Nov 1956.

-Peoples' Railway
+People's Railway

-The Peoples' Railway was the third trolley bus operation in Dayton.
+The People's Railway was the third trolley bus operation in Dayton.
 The Cincinnati-Valley St line was converted from streetcar

 to trolley bus in Oct 1936, after a series of derailments on decrepit track in the north end of Dayton.
 The decision for Peoples